-- 1. The Central Authority of the Requested State may deny assistance if: - (a) the request relates to an offense under military law which would not be an offense under ordinary criminal law: - (b) the execution of the request would prejudice the security or other essential public interests of the Requested State; - (c) the request is not made in conformity with the Treaty; - (d) the request relates to a political offense; - (e) the request is made pursuant to Article 14 or 16 of this Treaty and relates to conduct which if committed in the Requested State would not be an offense in that State; - (f) the execution of the request would be contrary to the Constitution of the Requested State. - 2.
-Before denying assistance pursuant to this Article, the Central Authority of the Requested State shall consult with the Central Authority of the Requesting State to consider whether assistance can be given subject to such conditions as it deems necessary.
-If the Requesting State accepts assistance subject to these conditions, it shall comply with the conditions.

-3. If the Central Authority of the Requested State denies assistance, it shall inform the Central Authority of the Requesting State of the basis for the denial.
+- 6 - Article 3 Limitations on Assistance 1.
+The Central Authority of the Requested State may deny assistance if: (a) the request relates to an offense under military law which would not be an offense under ordinary criminal law; (b) the execution of the request would prejudice the security or similar essential interests of the Requested State; or (c) the request is not made in conformity with the Treaty.
+2. Before denying assistance pursuant to this Article, the Central Authority of the Requested State shall consult with the Central Authority of the Requesting State to consider whether assistance can be given subject to such conditions as it deems necessary.
+If the Requesting State accepts assistance subject to these conditions, it shall comply with the conditions. and the second secon 3.
+If the Central Authority of the Requested State denies assistance, it shall inform the Central Authority of the Requesting State of the reasons for the denial.

-Form and Contents of Requests

-- 1. A request for assistance shall be in writing except that the Central Authority of the Requested State may accept a request in another form in emergency situations.
-If the request is not in writing, the request shall be confirmed in writing within ten days thereafter unless the Central Authority of the Requested State agrees otherwise. - 2.
-The request shall include the following: - (a) the name of the authority conducting the investigation,prosecution, or proceeding to which the request relates; - (b) a description of the subject matter and nature of the investigation, prosecution, or proceeding, including the specific criminal offenses which relate to the matter;
+- 7 - Article 4 Form and Contents of Requests 1.
+A request for assistance shall be in writing except t t at the Central Authority of the Requested State may accept a quest in another form in emergency situations.
+In any such se, the request shall be confirmed in writing within ten days ereafter unless the Central Authority of the Requested State rees otherwise.
+The request shall be in the language of the Re quested State unless otherwise agreed.
+2. The request shall include the following: (a) the name of the authority conducting the investigation, prosecution, or proceeding to which the request relates; (b) a description of the subject matter and nature of the investigation, prosecution, or proceeding, including the specific criminal offenses which relate to the matter, and a summary of the facts ж. and the laws which form the basis thereof; (c) a description of the evidence, information, or other assistance sought; and (d) a statement of the purpose for which the evidence, information, or other assistance is sought.